Bonnie Brae Lemon: Acclaim

-In 1885, citrus expert William Spalding wrote, “My attention was first called to the Bonnie Brae by a plate of the fruit on exhibition in the Los Angeles Citrus Fair of 1880.
-So different was this fruit from other varieties of lemons on display that people were at a loss whether to class it as a lemon at all.”
+In 1885, citrus expert William Spalding wrote, "My attention was first called to the Bonnie Brae by a plate of the fruit on exhibition in the Los Angeles Citrus Fair of 1880.
+So different was this fruit from other varieties of lemons on display that people were at a loss whether to class it as a lemon at all."

 Bonnie Brae won the top ribbon at the 1885 New Orleans World's Fair.
 After the success of his groves, Higgins began to sell cuttings of his Bonnie Brae lemon trees to other interested growers.
 One of these was Henry Ernest Cooper, who named his orchards Bonita Ranch after a local pond called Bonita Laguna.
 The lemon industry was in full swing by the time a group of financiers bought out Cooper's groves and created the Sweetwater Fruit Company.

-During the 11th State Fruit Growers Convention, held at National City, California, in April 1889, it’s stated that “The largest and finest exhibition of lemons comes from the ranch of H.M.
+During the 11th State Fruit Growers Convention, held at National City, California, in April 1889, it is stated that "The largest and finest exhibition of lemons comes from the ranch of H.M.
 Higgins, on the Sweetwater Valley mesa.
-It consists of seedling lemons and the Bonnie Brae, a very thin skinned, juicy fruit of fine qualities, possessing many of the properties of the lime.”
+It consists of seedling lemons and the Bonnie Brae, a very thin skinned, juicy fruit of fine qualities, possessing many of the properties of the lime."

 However, according to an 1889 interview with L.M.
-Holt, a citrus expert from San Bernardino, California, “It was thought that at one time [the Bonnie Brae] was going to revolutionize the lemon interests in Southern California.
+Holt, a citrus expert from San Bernardino, California, "It was thought that at one time [the Bonnie Brae] was going to revolutionize the lemon interests in Southern California.
 There were several parties who budded from that, and it was finally dropped, and have not seen any of that fruit for four or five years.
 I do not know if it is in existence to-day or not; yet it was a very fine fruit of its kind.
-But the Bonnie Brae is not the shape of a lemon; it is the shape of a lime.”
+But the Bonnie Brae is not the shape of a lemon; it is the shape of a lime."

 Higgins died in 1897, age 77, and the Bonnie Brae Ranch was sold.

-Downfall of Lemon Industry
+Downfall of the lemon industry

 In the early 1900s, a series of calamities severely hurt the lemon industry in San Diego.
 There was a water drought that began about 1912, a freeze in 1913, and a devastating flood in 1915.

 In a 1918 article, then Bonnie Brae Ranch manager C.J.
-Scott wrote, “But owing to this very thin rind and its habit for splitting, [the Bonnie Brae lemon] did not prove to be a good commercial variety.
-I have left but one [tree] of this variety standing as a memento to the famous lemon.”
+Scott wrote, "But owing to this very thin rind and its habit for splitting, [the Bonnie Brae lemon] did not prove to be a good commercial variety.
+I have left but one [tree] of this variety standing as a memento to the famous lemon."
 The Bonnie Brae Ranch made way for the Bonita Woods subdivision in 1961.